LENOX -- A classical critic's No.1 choice for the coming summer has to be conductor Andris Nelsons' two weekends of concerts at Tanglewood.

 He precedes the Mahler with a Beethoven-Mozart-Mendelssohn evening with the estimable English pianist Paul Lewis (in Mozart's Concerto No. 12).

 Elsewhere on the circuit, Aston Magna, the early-music festival, offers "A Season of Romance, War and Other Human Follies," culminating in the premiere of a commissioned work by Nico Muhly.
-He's the composer of the moment, with a Met premiere just behind him.
-How do baroque specialists present a 2014 work?
-That's the temptation.

 What makes such programs attractive is that they are steps off the beaten path.
 The crowds will come to Tanglewood for "Candide," an accompanied screening of "The Wizard of Oz," and certified stars on the order of Renée Fleming, Yo-Yo Ma and Emanuel Ax.
 These are all worth seeing and hearing, but discovery and adventure can offer a tingle beyond the familiar.

 With the BSO generally playing it safe in programming, some of Tanglewood's most enticing programs take place not in the Shed, but in the more intimate confines of Ozawa Hall.

 One program not to miss, for example, will be pianist Jeremy Denk's pairing of Bach's "Goldberg" Variations and Ives' "Concord" Sonata -- an unlikely match that has become a specialty of his.
 Composed two centuries apart, the two works ostensibly have nothing in common except their demands on a pianist's stamina and intellect, yet each ventures deep into a composer's world.

 Then there are the Emerson String Quartet's marathon of Shostakovich's last five quartets, and the Sequentia Ensemble's program of music and storytelling from the court of Charlemagne.